2 Atlanta officers fired after video shows them tasing man and using 'excessive force' on woman, mayor says - Local News 8

 Officers were filmed in downtown Atlanta breaking the windows of the vehicle the two people were in, yanking a woman out of the car and tasing the man.
 Atlanta Police Chief Erika Shields said she recognized the two as Spelman College and Morehouse College students.
 Both schools are historically black colleges in Atlanta.

 “It was the worst experience of my life,” said the woman, identified as Taniyah Pilgrim, 20.
-She said she and her friend Messiah Young, the man in the video, were riding home from protests when the incident took place.
+She said she and her friend Messiah Young, the man in the video, were on their way home from picking up food when they got caught in traffic downtown caused by a protest of police violence against black citizens.

 Mayor Keisha Lance Bottoms said she was disturbed when she saw the video and ordered charges to be dropped against the man.
 The woman was not charged.

-Note: Correction: An earlier version of this story incorrectly reported that Taniyah Pilgrim and Messiah Young had taken part in protests before their arrest.